Tonic Structural supports SQL Server versions 2014 and higher.

 By default, during each data generation job, Structural creates the database schema for the destination database tables, then populates the database tables based on the workspace configuration.

-If you prefer to manage the destination database schema yourself, then set the environment setting TONIC_SQL_SERVER_SKIP_CREATE_DB
+If you prefer to manage the destination database schema yourself, set the environment setting TONIC_SQL_SERVER_SKIP_CREATE_DB

 to true